SwissDataScienceCenter/renku/tests/README.md

 __**NOTICE**__

-When running locally, it's very important that version of your Chrome matches the version of the chromedriver.
-If these versions does not match you have to upgrade one or the other and *reopen* the browser.
+* When running locally, it's very important to match version of your Chrome with the version of the chromedriver.
+If these versions are not the same you have to upgrade one or the other and *reopen* the browser.
 Running with Docker avoids this problem.
+* There's a `tests-execution.log` file created in the `target` directory of the tests where `DEBUG` log statements generated during tests execution are written.
+This information might be useful when investigating tests failures.

 ## Running in console